ryanleh/muse/README.md

 #### Figures 8 and 9

-End-to-end experiments are currently implemented in the `end-to-end` branch (a few bugs on certain system setups are keeping this branch from being merged with `main` - these should be resolved soon).
+End-to-end experiments are currently implemented in the `end-to-end` branch (some bugs exist which are keeping this branch from being merged with `main` - these should be resolved soon).

 To run these experiments, use the same commands described in the `Online phase` section above.